DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 Yep … If there is a case class, but has some properties which are objects … That’ll be a really hard run.
 Well luckily, these problems are solved and we’ll know soon!

 ### 5) Pure functions and I/O don’t really mix
-Doing any sort of I/O is going to be impure.
-So, all the other things will be written in pure functions, but with I/O, that’s just going to be one peal of the onion.
+Doing any sort of I_O is going to be impure.
+So, all the other things will be written in pure functions, but with I_O, that’s just going to be one peal of the onion.
 An impure outer layer is going to do that for us. `The Scala cookbook` -> This book has a lot of implementations for this.

 #### Pure and impure functions
 In Scala, we wrap those IO stuff with the IO[] class.
 This wrapper indicates this function is impure!
 Because, you don’t know what will be returned.